747 (song): Name, lyrics and theme

+Lead singer Joakim Berg has said that the title of the song matching the length of the song was coincidental and that the band used only two hours to record the song.

 The cover image of the Isola album is an aircraft (in fact, a Boeing 737) which was also used as a backdrop in ensuing concerts.
-The album name itself is supposed to symbolize New York City, referencing "Isola" in Ed McBain's crime novels.

-Video
+Music video

 A music video was recorded for the English version.
 In it, the band is playing on a stage with a picture of an airplane as a backdrop.
 At the same time, a story is played up about a man who attempts to steal the mysterious contents of a briefcase, but ends up abandoned at an airport.